Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Experimental Design

 \subsection{Treatment Conditions}

-We study three environments, presented to spectators in a randomized order (see Appendix Figure~\ref{fig:screenshots} for screenshots of each treatment).
-In the \textit{luck} treatment, the winner of the worker pair was determined by a coin flip.
-In the \textit{performance} treatment, the winner of the worker pair is the worker who completed more encryptions.
-In the \textit{efficiency cost} treatment, the winner was determined by a coin flip and redistribution incurs an ``adjustment cost'' that reduces the total earnings available to participants.
-For every \$1.00 reduction in the winner's earnings, the loser's earnings increase by only \$0.50, resulting in a net loss of total income.\footnote{One potential concern is that spectators might minimize cognitive effort by selecting default options, which could bias our results.
-Our experimental design addresses this in two ways: no option was pre-selected, requiring spectators to actively choose, and options were presented horizontally rather than vertically to prevent defaulting to ``top'' choices.
-Importantly, no spectator clicked through all redistributive decisions without making at least one active choice, suggesting effort-minimizing concerns are unlikely to bias our results.}
+We study three conditions, presented to spectators in a randomized order (see Appendix Figure~\ref{fig:screenshots} for screenshots of each treatment).
+In the \textit{luck} treatment, the winner is determined by a coin flip.
+In the \textit{performance} treatment, the winner is the worker who completed more encryptions.
+In the \textit{efficiency cost} treatment, the winner is determined by a coin flip, and redistribution incurs an ``adjustment cost'' that reduces total participant earnings.
+For every \$1.00 reduction in the winner's earnings, the loser's earnings increase by only \$0.50, resulting in a net loss of total income.\footnote{One potential concern is that spectators might try to minimize cognitive effort by selecting default options, which could bias our results.
+Our experimental design addresses this in two ways: no option was pre-selected, requiring spectators to actively choose, and we presented the options horizontally rather than vertically to prevent defaulting to ``top'' choices.
+No spectator clicked through all redistributive decisions without making at least one active choice, suggesting effort-minimizing concerns are unlikely to bias our results.}